Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 ---

 ## 📜 **Quest Updates & Additions**
+### Non-Chapter
+- Revamped All Quests
+- Pack Info: Added Dev Team info to Pack Intro
+- FTB Info: Add Ultimine Quest
-### Overworld
+### General Progression
+- Revamped All Quests
+- Moved End Remastered to this Chapter
-- Changed Bookshelf Quest to accept any bookshelf type
+- Overworld: Changed Bookshelf quest to use bookshelf tag
-### Stress Progression
-- Create Utilites: Quests Completed *
-- Create Diesel Generators: Quests Completed *
+- End Remastered: Condensed All Quests to one Page
+- Nether Remastered: Reworked Design to be similar to the rest of the Quest Pages
 ### Ad Astra Progression
 - Basic Rocket Progression: Condensed all Rocket Quest Pages into one page
 - Final Rocket Progression: Condensed all Forge Rocket Quests into one page
 - Updated Recipes Quests to match new Rocket Recipes
-### Rocket Progression
+### Stress Progression *
-- Moved all Quests into Ad Astra Progression
-### Forge Rocket
-- Moved all Quests into Ad Astra Progression
+- Create Utilites: Quests Completed
-### End Remastered
-- Adjusted Recipe Quests to use new End Remastered Items
+- Create Diesel Generators: Quests Completed
+### Automated Resource Generation (Previously Known as Factory Progression)
+- Condensed to 2 Quest Pages
 ### Imcomplete Quests
 - Made all incomplete quest pages invisible to make quests less overwhelming (* Quests Made by our Quest Architect, CtrlAltDyleted)